Damilola Odufuwa: Education

 Damilola Odufuwa attained a BSc. in Financial Economics with her final year dissertation on The Use of Microfinance Schemes on Alleviating Poverty in 2012 from the University of Kent.
 She then attained a master's degree in International Finance and Economic Development in 2013 from the University of Kent.

 Career

-Damilola Odufuwa began her career working on MTV Shuga and then worked as a freelancer producer for National Geographic in July, 2019 for one month.
+Damilola Odufuwa began her career working on MTV Shuga and then worked as a freelancer producer for National Geographic in July 2019 for one month.
 She also worked as Editor in Chief for ZUMI between 2018 and 2019.
 Damilola was also a social producer for CNN Africa.
 She also worked as Chief Editor for Konbini and Zikoko.
-She is the CEO of Backdrop an app she Co-founded in 2020 with Odunayo Eweniyi an app that lets people find and share places around the world.
-She also the co-founder of Feminist Coalition an advocacy group with the aim of Equality for Women in Nigerian society.
-She is the Global Head of Product Communications at Binance Africa as of March, 2022.
+She is the CEO of Backdrop – an app she Co-founded in 2020 with Odunayo Eweniyi that allows people to find and share places around the world.
+She is also the co-founder of Feminist Coalition an advocacy group with the aim of Equality for Women in Nigerian society.
+She is the Global Head of Product Communications at Binance Africa as of March 2022.